willirath/2022_reproducible_distributed_scientific_computing/README.md

 The LCG has many disadvantages, which render it un-usable for real scientific applications.
 Here, however, we'll take advantage of the very simple structure of the LCG and ignore these.

 *__Note__ that for "good" pRNG's, the internal state can be quite large (e.g. 2.5kB for the standard generator used in Numpy and Matlab).
-For LGCs, hoever, the internal state is completely determined by the single unsigned integer $R$.*
+For LCGs, hoever, the internal state is completely determined by the single unsigned integer $R$.*

 ## Parallelisation